B Class Non-Friable Asbestos Removal Training

 The A Class asbestos removal course includes the following assessments:

 - A guided written assessment.

 - Practical assessment in our purpose-built simulation unit.

-A SiteSafe Passport, or ConstructSafe Card, or White Card (AUS) must be shown or provided at time of booking unless arrangement is made.
+A SiteSafe Passport, or ConstructSafe Card, White Card (AUS) or other similar proprietary health and safety induction certification recognised in New Zealand, must be shown or provided at time of booking unless arrangement is made.
 This requirement is so learners can prove they have adequate knowledge of non-asbestos work site hazards.
 This allows the course to focus on asbestos work.

 Certification cannot be issued to anyone who does not provide these requirements.